hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/rest_auth_proxy.rst

    $ curl https://localhost/sawtooth/blocks --insecure -u sawtooth:sawtooth

-We should get back a response that looks very similar to querying the REST API directly, but with a new *link* that reflects the url we sent the request to:
+We should get back a response that looks very similar to querying the REST API directly, but with a new *link* that reflects the URL we sent the request to:

 .. code-block:: json